secureCryptoConfig/secureCryptoConfigInterface/README.md

 With the method `createFromExistingPasswordHash(byte[] existingSCCPasswordHash)` it is also possible to create a SCCPasswordHash object from an already existing SCCPasswordHash byte[] representation.

 ## Handling of Secure Crypto Config files
-The internal execurtion of a cryptographic use case is done according to Secure Crypto Config files.
-These files contain for each supproted use case unique algorithm ids which represent specific algorithm and parameter choices.
-By default these informations are parsed out of the Secure Crypto Config files which are provided within the Interface.
+The internal execution of a cryptographic use case is done according to Secure Crypto Config files.
+These files contain for each supported use case unique algorithm ids which represent specific algorithm and parameter choices.
+By default, this information is parsed out of the Secure Crypto Config files which are provided within the Interface.

 It is also possible to give a custom part to your own (derived) versions of the Secure crypto config files.
-This can be done with the `setCustomSCCPath(Path path)` mathod by simply giving the path to your directory as a parameter.
+This can be done with the `setCustomSCCPath(Path path)` method by simply giving the path to your directory as a parameter.

-By default the files provided by within the Interface are used for parsing.
+By default, the files provided by within the Interface are used for parsing.
 There are files for different *security levels*.
 The higher the security level of a file the more confidential your data must be handled.
-By defualt the Interface will use the algorithm ids from the most recent (according to its version) file with the highest security level.
-If you want a specific file to be parsed use the `setSCCFile(String policyName)` method and give the corresponding PolicyName of the desired file as a parameters.
+By default, the Interface will use the algorithm ids from the most recent (according to its version) file with the highest security level.
+If you want a specific file to be parsed use the `setSCCFile(String policyName)` method and give the corresponding PolicyName of the desired file as a parameter.
 The PolicyName is defined inside each file.
-Also you can use the `setSecurityLevel(int level)` method.
-As a result the most recent file with the specified security level number will be used.
+Also, you can use the `setSecurityLevel(int level)` method.
+As a result, the most recent file with the specified security level number will be used.

 The PolicyName of the file used for processing can be shown with `getUsedSCC()`.
 If you have previously set a specific file for usage or a custom path you can also go back to the default settings with the `setDefaultSCC()` method.

 ## Specification of algorithms
-By default the algorithm used for executing the specified cryptographic use case is determined by the currently used Secure Crypto Config file.
+By default, the algorithm used for executing the specified cryptographic use case is determined by the currently used Secure Crypto Config file.
 It is also possible to chose a specific algorithm from all the supported ones with the method `setAlgorithm(SCCAlgorithm algorithm)`. `SCCAlgorithm` contains the unique algorithm identifiers of all currently supported algorithms for all use cases.
-To be able to perform a specific use case (e.g. hashing) a suitable algorithm identifier must be choose.
+To be able to perform a specific use case (e.g. hashing) a suitable algorithm identifier must be chosen.
 This algorithm will be used for all further invoked methods.
 If the default choice of the Secure Crypto Config should be used again call `defaultAlgorithm()` or for changing to a specific algorithm call `setAlgorithm(SCCAlgorithm algorithm)` again.